codeswitchstudio/codeswitchstudio/README.md

 I am a multi-disciplinary digital creative with a background in media, communication and culture.

-I enjoy bringing research to life visually and am experienced in crafting and enhancing content for various audiences and platforms; turning complex information into engaging and accessible stories and explaining technical issues to non-technical people.
+I enjoy bringing research to life visually and am experienced in crafting and enhancing content for various users and platforms; turning complex information into engaging and accessible stories, explaining technical issues to non-technical people.

 I am happiest when working in that sweet spot where technology, art and storytelling come together.

-I am interested in digital humanities, data journalism and visualisation, storytelling and drawing with code, indie game UX design, and machine learning.
-I am currently trying to find more time (and energy) to study d3 and Svelte.
+My interests include digital humanities, data journalism and visualisation, storytelling and drawing with code, indie game UX design, and machine learning.
+I am also currently trying to find more time (and energy) to study d3 and Svelte.

 | [My Repositories](https://github.com/codeswitchstudio?tab=repositories) || [LinkedIn](www.linkedin.com/in/indira-endaya-3a02088) || [Instagram/Threads](https://www.instagram.com/indicodeswitch/) || [My Visual Blog](https://codeswitchstudio.com) || [My GitHub Skyline 2023](https://skyline.github.com/codeswitchstudio/2023) |